Finding the Top Financial Advisor Firms in Alexandria, Virginia

 Campbell Wealth Management

-Campbell Wealth Management (CWM) is a fee-based firm with more than $300 million in assets under management.
+Campbell Wealth Management (CWM) is a fee-based firm with millions in assets under management.
 It mainly focuses on comprehensive retirement planning.
 To receive services from Campbell, you usually need minimum assets of $50,000.

 The team at CWM includes five certified financial planners (CFPs), one chartered financial analyst (CFA), one accredited investment fiduciary (AIF), one chartered financial consultant (ChFC), one chartered mutual fund counselor (CMFC), one accredited wealth management advisor (AWMA), one member of the Council of Development Finance Agencies (CDFA) and one chartered advisor for senior living (CASL).